KarlMathuthu/KarlMathuthu/README.md

-# 👋 Flutter Enthusiast & Gopher.
+# 👋 Flutter Enthusiast & Gopher

 Experienced Full Stack Developer proficient in Dart, Flutter, MongoDB, and GoLang.
 Over 3 years of expertise in building robust, scalable applications with a focus on performance optimization and UI/UX principles.
 Skilled in creating captivating animations to enhance app quality.
 Stay updated with the latest mobile app development trends.
 Collaborative mindset with excellent problem-solving skills.